edbotstudio/client-protocol/README.md

 ```

 The INIT response contains server information in the **data** property described below.
 The client can store
-this data and keep it up-to-date by processing (#update-&-delete-messages) from the server which are sent in
+this data and keep it up-to-date by processing (#update--delete-messages) from the server which are sent in
 real-time.

 | Prop | Type | Optional | Default | Description |